Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Alternative objectives

-Figure~\ref{fig:degradation_trajectory} explores the performance of the controller under $f_{BL}$ for $\lambda_{BL} \in \{0, 0.1, 0.2\}$ within the case study of Section \ref{sec:5.2}.
-As expected, larger $\lambda_{BL}$ values result in more muted charging and discharging rates in response to departures from the dispatch target.
-This pattern is clear in the SoC trajectories in the bottom panel, where controllers with higher $\lambda_{BL}$ show smaller SoC fluctuations.
-However, this benefit is offset by larger deviations $(O_k-F_k)$, as illustrated in Figure~\ref{fig:degradation_trajectory}.
+The right panels of Figure~\ref{fig:Greedy} illustrate a representative trajectory behavior under $f_{BL}$ for $\lambda_{BL} \in \{0, 0.1, 0.2\}$ in the case study of Section~\ref{ssec:5.2}.
+As expected, larger $\lambda_{BL}$'s dampen charging and discharging responses to dispatch deviations, leading to smoother SoC trajectories and larger $(O_k - F_k)$ deviations.

-To illustrate, we deploy SHADOw-GP within the framework of $f_{BL}$ across $\lambda_{BL} \in \{0,0.02,0.04,\ldots,0.2\}$; higher $\lambda_{BL}$ places greater emphasis on minimizing $\Phi$.
-Consequently, as $\lambda_{BL}$ is increased, we anticipate observing a reduction in firming performance and an extension in battery lifespan.
-In this spirit, we introduce the Expected Battery Life ($\mathrm{EBL}$) metric, measured in years: